mfandre/queue_long_running_task/README.md

 # Important notes
 - If you will run it in a multiple servers you MUST change the db_manager to use another database instead of SQLite3!
   - Consumer and Producer is running in the same machine that is the reason to SQLite works.
-If you want to use the consumer in another server you need to change the to another DB.
+If you want to use the consumer in another server you need to change to another DB.
 - All my tests was on local machine with RabbitMQ running on Docker container
 - I'm a not specialist in python... so, the code is not the best...